alekseybeletskii/ADC.Data.Viewer.Java/Readme.md

      at a given X coordinate from every data that are plotted
    - keys "Shift+F" when pressed will substitute source Y data with filtered ones
    - keys "Shift+P" when pressed will save a snapshot of plots
+   - When using "Plot->Draw" view with all curves on single plot, data curves can be listed with keyboard arrows; "Ctrl+Home" will draw all selected

-In order to hot keys were enabled, your drawing should be in focus, just mouse-click on it
+In order to hot keys were enabled, the plot should be in focus, just mouse-click on it

 Zoom and pan plots with mouse:
    - zoom: left click + drag from a top left to a bottom right